kristinamb15/conspiracy-generator/README.md

     Example data:  {'text': ['district', 'for', 'nine', 'terms', 'downing'], 'target': ['for', 'nine', 'terms', 'downing', 'was']}

 A data frame was created for each text collection consisting of all text and target pairs.
-These were then saved to file in the ```data/processed``` directory.
+These were then saved to file in the ```data/processed``` directory, but due to large file sizes, these are omitted from the repository.

 ---